co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_restore-item-to-cart.md

 ## Restore Item to Cart ##

 This API helps you to restore an item to the cart.
+You can also request to return the whole cart once item is restored to reduce API requests and use the [Get Cart Content](#get-cart-contents) properties.

 ### Properties ###